SumitUjjwal/bestbuy-clone/README.md

 ### Important Points
  #- Use dedicated folders for relevant files.
  #- All script files should be inside script folder.
- #- Must add 'utility.css' in your html page
+ #- Must add 'utility.css' in your html page.
  #- keep your id and class names unique and should follow this structure: <working area>_<working component>.
  #- Don't hard code any layout component, use flex and grid.
  #- Use connectors for accessing child in parent div, don't use too much Id's and classed.